Stephanie Roach

 (she/her/hers)

-Stephanie Roach is the Assistant Director of Special Initiatives at Urban Green Lab.
+Stephanie Roach is the Director of Collective Action at Urban Green Lab.
 She coordinates partnerships, programming, and research for the Nashville Food Waste Initiative and the Nashville Environmental Justice Initiative.

 A Middle Tennessee native, Stephanie built a professional foundation in education that has organically evolved into the sustainability space.
 Before Urban Green Lab, Stephanie worked in a variety of roles, including classroom teaching, community partnership and programming development, and sustainable entrepreneurship.

-Ever the learner, Stephanie is nearing completing an additional degree, an M.S. in Sustainability from Lipscomb University's Institute of Sustainable Practices.
+Ever the learner, Stephanie also earned her M.S. in Sustainability in 2024 from Lipscomb University's Institute of Sustainable Practices.

 Free time finds Stephanie with garden shears, a tennis racket, or a book in hand.
 She enjoys biking and hiking with her boys, experimenting in the kitchen, and traveling with her family.